Skip to content

 Oracle Data Integrator Clustering for High Availability and Failover

-This article profiles the use of Oracle Data Integrator (ODI) from a high availability and fail-over perspective.
+This article profiles the use of Oracle Data Integrator (ODI) from high availability and fail-over perspective.
 Before doing this, let's see how ODI works from a single node installation point of view.

 Single Node ODI Installation